AmazingAng/WTF-Solidity/Languages/en/08_InitialValue_en/readme.md

 # Solidity Minimalist Tutorial: 8.
-Initial value
+Initial Value

 Recently, I have been relearning Solidity, consolidating the finer details, and also writing a "Solidity Minimalist Tutorial" for newbies to learn.
 Lectures are updated 1~3 times weekly.